VoidVolker/search-tree/README.md

-# Search tree
+# Instant search tree

 Table/List fast/instant search tree for searching as fast as possible and dramatic memory usage.

 # Speed

 Almost instant - depends only from chars count in string.
-Strings count doesnt affect to search speed.
+Items count doesn't affect to search speed.

 # When to use